 f the SOS campaign to keep Scampton open were to have any hope of success, it would have to be based on economic, not sentimental, grounds.

-This SOS poster is in a window inside the Red Arrows hangar.
-I found it there in 2001 when the Red Arrows finally moved back to Cranwell!
+This SOS poster is in a window inside the Red Arrows hangar at RAF Scampton.
+I found it , still in place in 2001, when the Red Arrows finally moved back to Cranwell!

 It's worth making the point here that, with few exceptions, RAF personnel have no particular attachment to an RAF station, so most of the Service personnel at Scampton watched the campaign with little more than passing interest.
-The closure was of far more importance to the civilian staff who would probably be out of a job when the station closed.
+The closure was of far more importance to the many civilian staff who worked at Scampton and who would probably be out of a job when the station closed.